Madrid trip header est

 Art & Design Trips to Madrid

 Madrid's great cultural and artistic heritage make it a fantastic destination for students of art and design.
 The Spanish capital is practically bursting at the seams with museums and galleries.
-From Spain's most important collection of paintings in the Prado to the top spot for contemporary art that is the Reina Sofia, the Spanish capital is home to many of the greatest pieces of art by the most important artists in history.
+From Spain's most important collection of paintings in the Prado to the top spot for contemporary art that is the Reina Sofia, Madrid is home to many of the greatest pieces of art by the most important artists in history.

 Three of the most important art galleries in the world are a short distance from each other in Madrid's Golden Triangle, however the city holds many smaller treasures so the triangle while an absolute must for art lovers is just the place to start.